Skip to page content

 Privacy Impact Analysis

-• Encryption is utilized to manage the secure transfer of the Standardized Participant Information Record Data file, which contains PII.
+• Encryption is utilized to manage the secure transfer of the Standardized Participant Information Record Data file, which contains SSNs

 The following questions are intended to outline how long information will be retained after the initial collection.

-Has the retention schedule been approved by the DOL agency records officer and the National Archives and Records Administration (NARA)?
+Has the retention schedule been approved National Archives and Records Administration (NARA)?

 Privacy Impact Analysis

-Risks associated with the length of time data are retained, include inadvertent disclosure of confidential information.
+Risks associated with the length of time data is retained include inadvertent disclosure of confidential information.
 These risks are mitigated by the implementation of the following controls:

 The following questions are intended to define the scope of sharing within the Department of Labor.